Frequencies from Planet Ten

-Frequencies from Planet Ten is the debut album by British stoner metal band Orange Goblin.
+Frequencies from Planet Ten is the debut studio album by English heavy metal band Orange Goblin.
 It was released in 1997 by Rise Above Records.
 In 2002, it was reissued as a double CD coupled with their second album, Time Travelling Blues (1998).
 The reissue version contains two bonus tracks, both taken from their Man's Ruin EP, Nuclear Guru.
 The latter bonus track is a cover of Black Sabbath's "Hand of Doom".
 The original Japanese press also contains these two bonus tracks.

 Both "Saruman's Wish" and "Lothlorian" have their basis in J. R. R. Tolkien's epic fantasy The Lord of the Rings.
 Saruman is an evil wizard and Lothlórien is a mythical forest which is home to a race of elves.